galaxyproject/training-material/Metagenomics/tutorials/MOTHUR-MiSeq-SOP.md

 - **Parameters:**
   - Set **shared** to the shared file from Make.shared

-Open the rarefaction output (in the output collection).
+Open the rarefaction output (dataset named `sobs` inside the `rarefaction curves` output collection).
 You'll see that for 4060 sequences, we'd have 34 OTUs from the Mock community.
 This number of course includes some stealthy chimeras that escaped our detection methods.
 If we used 3000 sequences, we would have about 31 OTUs.
 In a perfect world with no chimeras and no sequencing errors, we'd have 20 OTUs.
 This is not a perfect world.
 But this is pretty darn good!

-Now that we have assessed our error rates we are ready for some real analysis
+Now that we have assessed our error rates we are ready for some real analysis.

 ## Preparing for analysis

+**1: Remove Mock community from our dataset**

 We're almost to the point where you can have some fun with your data (I'm already having fun, aren't you?).
-We'd like to do two things- assign sequences to OTUs and phylotypes.
-First, we want to remove the Mock sample from our dataset using the remove.groups command:
+We'd like to do two things - assign sequences to OTUs and phylotypes.
+But first, we want to remove the Mock sample from our dataset using the remove.groups command:

 - **Tool:** Remove.groups
 - **Parameters:**